New York Songlines: Morton Street

 North:

-Corner (447 Hudson): The front door of the Hudson Clearwater restaurant, on Hudson Street, is made to look like it's boarded up; the real entrance is an unmarked green door on this side of the block.
+Corner (447 Hudson): The front door of the Hudson Clearwater restaurant, on Hudson Street, used to look like it was boarded up, with the real entrance an unmarked green door on the Morton side of the block.
+They are no longer playing hard to get.

 S <=== HUDSON STREET ===> N